-Enness’ team of property bridging loan experts will help you understand your options and access the best investment vehicles and deal structures.
-Enness can also help you source everything from flexible finance options and development bridging loans to re-mortgaging opportunities. .Request A Callback
+Enness’ team of property bridging loan experts will help you understand your bridging finance for property development options and access the best investment vehicles and deal structures.
+Enness can also help you source everything from flexible finance options and development bridging loans to re-mortgaging opportunities.

 Lenders provide bridging loans for property development in stages, not a lump sum.

 The capital you are offered in an initial phase will usually cover the purchase of the land you will build on if this is required.
 However, lenders will usually want most of your finance to be reserved for the development itself, given this is the most crucial part of the project and where you’ll need the most capital.
 Lenders tend to release finance in stages after pre-agreed portions of the build are completed.

 As each phase of work is finished, your lender will certify that the work has been carried out and will then release funds.
 Your suppliers usually won’t start work before they have been paid, but your lender won’t release funds until each stage of the development is finished.
 As a result, you will need to have sufficient liquidity to pay suppliers before you are effectively reimbursed by your lender.
 Being able to manage cash flow is a critical element of property development success.

 Property development finance comes in the form of a short-term loan or a development bridging loan, lasting a maximum of about three years, although 12-18 months is more common.
 This type of finance is always used to fund the development project rather than as a long-term financing solution like a mortgage.

 If you are a first-time property developer, it can be daunting trying to bridging finance for property development.
 Presenting your project to lenders, finding the best terms and rates in a crowded marketplace, and navigating negotiations alone is often stressful.